KohlbacherLab/dnpm-dip-deployment/README.md

   }

 ```
-However, whereas the validity of client certificates for mutual TLS on the peer-to-peer API (see above) is checked against the DNPM CA, you would use an internal CA here.

-Alternatively, you can white-list only the certificate used by the ETL setup:
+However, whereas the validity of client certificates for mutual TLS on the peer-to-peer API (see above) is checked against the DNPM CA, you would use an internal CA here, or alternatively, white-list only the certificate used by the ETL setup:
 ```nginx
   ...
   ssl_client_certificate   /etc/ssl/certs/client-cert.pem;  # Client certificate(s) white-list
   ssl_verify_client        on;
   ssl_verify_depth         0;
 ```

 **HTTP Basic Authentication**